LingampalliBhanu/springboot-product-crud-api/README.md

 Spring Boot REST API for Product Management with CRUD operations using JPA and MySQL
 # Spring Boot Product CRUD API

-This project is a REST API built using Spring Boot for managing products.
+This project is a REST API built using Spring Boot for managing products with CRUD operations.

 ## Technologies Used
 - Java
 - Spring Boot
 - Spring Data JPA